Adoptions With Love Blog

 Adoptions With Love has adoption attorneys in every state, ready to help you through the legal process of adoption.
 No matter where in the U.S. you live, we can send an attorney to meet with you, wherever is convenient, to make sure you are making an informed decision and know your rights as a birth parent.
 This professional can answer any questions you may have to help you better understand what is happening.

 Once the adoption is complete, you may begin the journey towards healing.
-This will take some time, birth parents report experiencing feelings of loss and grief after putting baby up for adoption.
-These are completely normal feelings.
+This will take some time; birth parents report experiencing feelings of loss and grief after putting baby up for adoption.
+These are completely normal feelings and birthmothers report this gets much better over time.
 Your free counseling services continue for up to a year following the adoption, so you can turn to your adoption agency for ongoing support during that time.
 It may help to join a support group for birth mothers.
 Connecting with those who have a similar experience can help with coping, acceptance, and closure.

 As you recover, you can also begin to consider the next chapter of your life.
 While birth mothers experience grief after adoption, they also move forward to experience great joy.
 Open adoption gives expectant/birth parents a sense of security, knowing their child is well cared for and that the adoption does not mean “goodbye forever.”
 In fact, it is only the beginning.
 Adopted children who are in open adoptions get to learn about their background, meet their birth parent(s), and – best of all – grow up knowing they are loved by two families instead of one.